0xjluis/mongoLogImporter/README.md

 new document.

-This is mean to be used with the logs produced by Betterstack and sent to a s3 long term instance, these files are in .ztl and needs to be decompressed.
+This is mean to be used with the logs produced by Betterstack and sent to a s3 long term instance, these files are in .zstd and needs to be decompressed.
+Use this to work with .zstd files https://github.com/mcmilk/7-Zip-zstd